mdunlap1/Budget-Analyzer/README.md

 ## Demo
 There are demo data and configuration files that can be used with demo.py.
 The missing data for Graham is intentional and meant to demo how that condition is handled (with a popup).
+Similarly there are locations that match more than one regex in the config file and uncategorized locations for demonstration purposes.